EliaKobayashi/Dietary_Application_Project/README.md

         db.close()
 ```
 The last part of the Table Screen is the calculation of the average and total calories.
 To do so, a for loop is used.
 If attributes are not being used, you can use an underline.
 After the calculation is done, the texts on the screen titled "Average calories" and "Total calories" change to numbers.

+In the object "_, _, _, calories, _", the underlines represent the attributes of the table that is not being used in the method above.
+However, the order in which you write the attributes affects whether the program works.
+The order has to match that of the table. thus, when first developing this method, I ordered it as "calories, _, _, _, _" which resulted in an error when I ran the program.

 ![](loginscreen.png)
 Figure 9.
 The login screen